lorcannolan/GameAssignmentOOP/README.md

 # GameAssignmentOOP
 This GitHub repository is for an assignment from semester 2 of my Object-Oriented Programming module from my second year of college.
 For this assignment, I was required to make a game which should have “significant amount of clever animation or gameplay" and "multiple modes or screens".
 A summary of instructions on how to play the game is included in the game.

 While brainstorming for this game I decided to try to make a basic platformer game.
-However I wanted to have a theme to base the game off.
+However I decided during the making of the game to make a side-scroller instead.
+I wanted to have a theme to base the game off.
 Pretty early on I decided to make the theme of the game based on the movie Space Jam.
 The reason for this was that there are enemies in this movie that I could base my enemies off.
 Also, the user could play as Michael Jordan and I had ideas for power-ups such as Michael's Secret Stuff to make the user move quicker and a power-up to make the user jump higher.

 ->Intro: